apigee/ansible-opdk-accelerator/setup/README.md

 * The folder `~/.apigee-workspace` will be used to contain playbooks.
 Use `git clone https://github.com/carlosfrias/apigee-opdk-playbook-installation-single-region.git`to get started.
-* You must provde the name of the remote user that will be used for SSH access.
-This cannot be the `apigee` user.
 * `ssh` access is working to target servers that will be a part of the Apigee planet.

 ### Configure SSH Access for your Nodes